SHASHANKpandey-ncr/unit2_project_web18_zee5/README.md

 Getting realtime data and working on it

 # Conclusion:
-We are very thankful for the support of my teammates and instructor for the completion of project in due time.
+We are very thankful for the support of our teammates and instructor for the completion of project in due time.
 We will look forward to add some feature and functionality which we left in this project for future expansion.

 ## Thanks for reading.